 As we have discussed in other blogs, generating alerts and events from infrastructure and applications is incredibly easy.
-And with Azure Sentinel security information and event management (SIEM) tools, centralised log management is similarly simple.
+And with Microsoft Sentinel security information and event management (SIEM) tools, centralised log management is similarly simple.

-Without intelligent information and event management however, your security team runs into the same problem they always had with the on-premise SIEM solution – too much irrelevant data.
-They need to cut through this 'white noise' (low-level log entries that reveal nothing about security events) because it ties up security resources, leading to log fatigue and ignored alerts.
+Without intelligent information and event management however, your security team runs into the same problem they always had with the on-premises SIEM solution – too much irrelevant data.
+They need to cut through this ‘white noise’ (low-level log entries that reveal nothing about security events) because it ties up security resources, leading to log fatigue and ignored alerts.

 There are two challenges with security monitoring.
 First, you need to gather and assimilate more event logs to ensure you have a complete visibility of your entire hybrid IT estate – including applications and user and entity behaviour.
 Second, you need a way to search through tens of thousands of events quickly and effectively, linking activities that may indicate a security breach.

-Azure Sentinel powered by Fusion – artificial intelligence (AI) security monitoring in the cloud
+Microsoft Sentinel powered by Fusion – artificial intelligence (AI) security monitoring in the cloud

-Azure Sentinel offers Fusion threat detection to identify multistage attacks.
+Microsoft Sentinel offers Fusion threat detection to identify multistage attacks.
 It does so by using machine learning (ML) to detect anomalous behaviour and suspicious activity that correspond to and are similar to that of an attack.
 AI is then used to piece together these anomalies to produce a timeline of events.
 Automated threat detection frees up your security team to focus their attention on troubleshooting real issues.

 Fusion takes this ML-based detection a step further by reassessing these low fidelity “yellow” events against alerts from other data sources to create high fidelity “red” incidents that indicate a high probability of breach.
 Fusion carefully analyses entity activity from both Microsoft and third-party products and maps the behaviours to the cyber kill-chain to determine if something malicious is at play and at what stage, before prioritising it to a “red” incident in terms of severity.